auraphp/Aura.Di/README.md

 - inheritable configuration of setters and constructor params

+- configuration of setters across interfaces and traits

 When combined with factory classes, you can completely separate object configuration, object construction, and object usage, allowing for great flexibility and increased testability.